s0md3v/sqlmate/README.md

 - The first mode just checks for 13 most common admin panel locations but if you feed a website through <b>--admin</b> option, you can do a full scan using 482 paths.

-- SQLMate has ability to scrape dorks as well.
+- SQLMate has ability to scrap dorks as well.
 Specify dumping level via <b>--dump</b> option.
 Using <b>--dump 1</b> will dump nearly 20 dorks so set the level anywhere between 1-184 as per your needs.
 SQLMate automatically saves the dorks into a txt file so you can use them later.

 Scroll down for more.